 What are Zoodles you ask?
 Well, they’re an incredibly fresh and heathy alternative to pasta, made with zucchini cut into strands with a spiral slicer.
 When I brought my spiral slicer home, the Master Taste Tester rolled his eyes, but has come to enjoy its the tasty creations.

-I still had some meat sauce in the refrigerator that needed to be used, so I suggested zoodles topped with meat sauce for dinner.
+I still had some Bolognese Sauce in the refrigerator that needed to be used, so I suggested Zoodles topped with meat sauce for dinner.
 The Master Taste Tester quickly agreed!

 In case you didn’t know, zucchini has a lot of water in it.
 Therefore, I spread the spiralized zucchini on a paper towel lined baking sheet, and sprinkled on some salt to aid in pulling out the water.